Publisher: Direction – Updated on 31/03/2021

 Contact : N. Ayoub, S. Biancamaria, C. Jeandel

-The continent-ocean interface is made up of a set of intermediate and heterogeneous environments, the seat of numerous transformations of water, matter, chemistry and biology, making their study complex.
+The continent-ocean interface is made up of a set of intermediate and heterogeneous environments, the location of numerous transformations of water, matter, chemistry and biology, making their study complex.
 The complexity also stems from the wide variety of processes at play and their interactions depending on the geographical areas considered.
-The development of tools (satellite or field observations, modelling) and the growing interest of the scientific community in environmental issues with a strong societal impact are encouraging an increase in work on the continent-ocean interface.
+The development of tools (satellite or field observations, modelling) and the growing interest of the scientific community in environmental issues, with a strong societal impact, are stimulating more studies on the continent-ocean interface.

-At LEGOS, the combination of research in hydrology and oceanography makes it possible to understand the variability of environments and the processes that govern it by adopting the ‘continuum’ paradigm, i.e. by considering the different ‘zones’ of the interface (catchment area, estuary/lagoon/delta/groundwater sources, plateau, slope, deep ocean) as well as all the interactions that connect them.
-The challenges are to advance knowledge on processes that are still poorly understood and to develop transdisciplinary methodologies, in particular to connect hydrological and oceanic, physical and biogeochemical approaches.
+At LEGOS, the combination of research in hydrology and oceanography makes it possible to understand the variability of all these combined environments and the processes that govern them by adopting the ‘continuum’ paradigm, i.e. by considering the different ‘zones’ of the interface (catchment area, estuary/lagoon/delta/groundwater sources, plateau, slope, deep ocean) as well as all the interactions that connect them.
+The challenges are to advance knowledge on still poorly understood processes and to develop transdisciplinary methodologies, ( i.e. connect hydrologyl and oceanography sciences, with physics and biogeochemical approaches).

 Contact : P. Marchesiello, L. Renault